ankitkumar5422/ankitkumar5422/README.md

 - <h1>👋 Hi there, I’m @ankitkumar5422</h1>
--  👀 I’m interested in Softwear development And Cybersecurity
+-  👀 I’m interested in Software development And Cybersecurity
-- 🌱 I’m currently doing B.tech CSE
 - 📫 How to reach me ... ak6216964@gmail.com

 <!---